-The affectionate Scottish Fold is often called dogs in disguise.
+The affectionate Scottish Folds are often called dogs in disguise.
 Their dedication to their family is remarkable; that’s why they are an excellent feline companion to families with children and other pets in the household.
 They are also preferred by those who want their cats to walk on a leash because they can be trained easily.

 - Shedding: Medium 6/10